subquery/documentation/docs/run_publish/publish.md

 You can easily set up a webhook endpoint to receive alert notifications on the health status of your projects on the Alerting page inside of the [Managed Service](https://managedservice.subquery.network).
 All you need to do is enter the URL of the endpoint that you would like us to send webhooks to (e.g. Slack, Telegram).
 For example, you can easily recieve notificatons in [Slack by following this guide](https://api.slack.com/messaging/webhooks), or [Discord by following this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

-OnFinality makes POST requests to send these notifications to your specified endpoint as a JSON payload.
+[SubQuery Managed Service](https://managedservice.subquery.network) makes POST requests to send these notifications to your specified endpoint as a JSON payload.
 You can then use these notifications to execute actions in your backend systems.
 The JSON payload is in the following format

 ```json
 {